Things to Do in Dresden in April

 What's happening during your visit

-The festival usually kicks off mid-April with free outdoor sets across the Altstadt—last year a brass quartet played from the Frauenkirche dome while the crowd filled the square below, trading echoes between baroque stone and modern brass.
+The festival usually kicks off mid-April with free outdoor sets across the Altstadt, last year a brass quartet played from the Frauenkirche dome while the crowd filled the square below, trading echoes between baroque stone and modern brass.
 Opening weekend fills palace courtyards where you can bring your own bottle and perch on the grass-topped walls.

 The 2,000 cherry trees planted in 1828 peak around April 15-20.
 Locals spread blankets beneath them, cracking open Radeberger beer in a ritual older than any camera phone.
-During bloom week the palace gates stay open until 8pm; the scent of grilled wurst drifts from food stalls and mixes with blossom perfume so well that paying 6 euro feels like daylight robbery.
+During bloom week the palace gates stay open until 8pm.
+The scent of grilled wurst drifts from food stalls and mixes with blossom perfume so well that paying 6 euro feels like daylight robbery.

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid